Anqi333/implementation-of-horcrux/simulation_in_testnet/README.md

 2. Get the Bitcoin payment value in 2020-03 using payment_value/get_payment_value.py
 3. Get the LN and Shaduf's performance using shaduf.py
 4. Get the Revive's performance using opt_revive.py
-5. Get the Capybara's performance using capybara.py
+5. Get the Horcurx's performance using horcurx.py
 6. Compare the results